signalfx/signalfx-agent/docs/index.rst

 The Smart Agent also supports receiving and sending trace data: See :new-page-ref:`apm2-smart-agent`.

-To quickly install the SignalFx Smart Agent, see the `Quick Install <https://docs.signalfx.com/en/latest/integrations/agent/quick-install.html>`__.
+To quickly install the SignalFx Smart Agent, see the topic `Quick Install <https://docs.signalfx.com/en/latest/integrations/agent/quick-install.html>`__.

-To choose an installation method that's best suited to your needs, see :ref:`choose-install-type`.
+To learn about all the available installation methods, see topic `Choose a Smart Agent Install Method <agent-choose-install-type.rst>`__.

-Then, for a guided tour around SignalFx capabilities, try the `15-Minute Quick Start <https://docs.signalfx.com/en/latest/getting-started/quick-start.html>`__.
+For a guided tour around SignalFx capabilities, try the `15-Minute Quick Start <https://docs.signalfx.com/en/latest/getting-started/quick-start.html>`__.